Splendid fairywren: Feeding

-The splendid fairywren is predominantly insectivorous; its diet includes a wide range of small creatures, mostly arthropods such as ants, grasshoppers, crickets, spiders and bugs.
+The splendid fairywren is predominantly insectivorous; its diet includes a wide range of small creatures, mostly arthropods such as ants, grasshoppers, crickets, spiders, and bugs.
 This is supplemented by small quantities of seeds, flowers, and fruit.
-They mostly forage on the ground or in shrubs that are less than two metres above the ground; this has been termed 'hop-searching'.
+They mostly forage on the ground or in shrubs that are less than 2 m above the ground; this has been termed hop-searching.
 Unusually for fairywrens, they may also occasionally forage in the canopy of flowering gums.
-Birds tend to stick fairly close to cover and forage in groups as this foraging practice does render them vulnerable to a range of predators.
-Food can be scarce in winter and ants are an important 'last resort' option, constituting a much higher proportion of the diet.
+Birds tend to stick fairly close to cover and forage in groups, as this foraging practice does render them vulnerable to a range of predators.
+Food can be scarce in winter, and ants are an important last resort option, constituting a much higher proportion of the diet.
 Adult fairywrens feed their young a different diet, conveying larger items such as caterpillars and grasshoppers to nestlings.

 Cultural depictions

-The bird was intended to be illustrated on an Australia Post 45c pre-stamped envelope released on 12 August 1999; however, a superb fairywren was mistakenly illustrated instead.
+The bird was intended to be illustrated on an Australia Post 45c prestamped envelope released on 12 August 1999; however, a superb fairywren was mistakenly illustrated instead.